WojciechMatuszewski/programming-notes/aws-stuff.md

 - can be very useful when you want to set **alarms for RI utilization and coverage**.

-* mainly for setting up alarams and notifications if you go above certain threashold.
+* mainly for setting up alarams and notifications if you go above certain threshold.

 ### ACM